Definitively an experience to do in Borneo, but only if you're not scared of staying atop the boat's roof!

 Homestay in a Longhouse

 Longhouses (Rumah panjang/Rumah Betang) are the traditional houses of Borneo natives (generically called Dayaks, which includes many different ethnic groups).
 Most of these are made of timber, raised off the ground on stilts and divided into a more or less public area along one side and a row of private living areas lined along the other side.
-This allows many families to live at close quarters, usually relatives but not necessarily.
+This allows many families to live in close quarters, usually relatives but not necessarily.

 Staying in one of those houses is a great way to experience the real Borneo lifestyle.
 Though we haven’t done that there, a great area to do this are the shores of the Rajang river: the public boat does many stops at several longhouse villages where no road leads.
 Just go off at one of these stops and ask around, most likely someone will be willing to make an extra few bucks, if not they will probably point you somewhere else.

-from Sibu to Kuching by speedboat
+From Sibu to Kuching by speedboat

 The first part on the Rajang delta is nice, lined with mangroves.
 The sea part though was quite scary, it was monsoon season and the sea was rough, the boat heavily rolling from side to side.
-Definitively not for the sea sick people.
+Definitively not for the seasick people.
 The boat is similar to the river one but bigger, with two floors.
 The top one has a nicer view and an open deck on the stern with wooden benches, this is where the luggage goes.
 Keep in mind you’ll feel the sea more on the upper deck, of course.

-There are many records of sunk speedboats, this mainly happens when the boat are overloaded, so avoid this trip during special holidays.
+There are many records of sunk speedboats, this mainly happens when the boat is overloaded, so avoid this trip during special holidays.
 Staying on the roof is at your own risk, don’t mess around or stand on your feet.
 If staying outside is too dangerous usually the crew will forbid it.
 On the boat from Sibu to Kuching we were quite scared, and so were some other passengers, maybe avoid it in monsoon season.